maxeler/NetworkingCodeExamples/Tcp/TcpFastPathOffload/README.md

-# TCP Offload Example
+# MaxTcpFastPath Offload Example

-This project shows how to use MaxTcp.
+This project shows how to use MaxTcpFastPath.
 It instantiates MaxTcp in Hardware the controls it through software.

 Data is sent from software and received back to software.